 If you are a fan of vintage Mustang cars, you cannot miss the Mustang Owner's Museum at any cost.

-The museum dedicates itself to preserve and promote the heritage of US-built Mustang cars.
+The museum dedicates itself to preserving and promoting the US-built Mustang car heritage.

 They have some beautifully restored vintage Mustang cars up for display.

-A special mention is the Mustang that played a significant role in the 1964 New York World Fair.
+A special mention is the Mustang, which played a significant role in the 1964 New York World Fair.